 Step-by-Step Approval Guide

-- DO YOUR RESEARCH.
+- DO YOUR HOMEWORK.
 You should start looking for internship opportunities at the start of the semester prior to when you want to intern.
-That will give you plenty of time to research your options, apply to the organization, and get the appropriate departmental and university approvals in place before your internship term begins.
+That will give you plenty of time to assess your options, apply to the organization, and get the appropriate departmental and university approvals in place before your internship term begins.
 It is important that you find an organization that works for you, and an internship that will actually allow you to gain relevant and useful applied experience.
 There are lots of resources out there to help you identify internship opportunities.

 - TALK TO YOUR ADVISOR.
 Your major advisor can help you figure out how to count your internship credit toward your degree program.
 You will also need to get your advisor's approval, so the sooner you have that conversation the better.
 Your advisor will also most likely serve as your internship advisor, so the two of you will need to discuss what you will do for the academic side of your internship.

 - MAKE SURE YOU KNOW YOUR MAJOR-SPECIFIC REQUIREMENTS.
-Depending on which degree program you are in, you will have certain limits on the amount of credit that can count toward your degree, and the sorts of organizations that are appropriate for your major.
+Depending on which degree program you are in, you will have limits on the amount of credit that can count toward your degree, and the sorts of organizations that are appropriate for your major.